torvalds/linux/Documentation/devicetree/bindings/writing-schema.rst

       'unevaluatedProperties: false'.
 Typically bus or common-part schemas.

 examples
   Optional.
-A list of one or more DTS hunks implementing the binding.
+A list of one or more DTS hunks implementing this binding only.
+  Example should not contain unrelated device nodes, e.g. consumer nodes in a provider binding, other nodes referenced by phandle.
   Note: YAML doesn't allow leading tabs, so spaces must be used instead.

 Unless noted otherwise, all properties are required.